Skip to main content

 Kellogg School of Management

-Sophie Qiu is a Postdoctoral Fellow at the Kellogg School of Management and NICO, working with Professor Brian Uzzi.
-Her research interests include: Developers' diversity and inclusion in open-source communities, social network analysis, natural language processing, and gender representation in mass medi.
+Sophie Qiu is a Research Assistant Professor at the Kellogg School of Management and NICO, working with Professor Brian Uzzi.
+Her research interests include: Developers' diversity and inclusion in open-source communities, social network analysis, natural language processing, and gender representation in mass media.

 Tara Sowrirajan